 With the advent of the 500th anniversary of the Reformation, the Covenant College Reformation Lectures will offer exceptional opportunities to examine this historic event.
-We are excited to welcome six esteemed lecturers who will bring their singular insight to bear on the Reformation and its impact on the past, present, and future.
+We are excited to welcome five esteemed lecturers who will bring their singular insight to bear on the Reformation and its impact on the past, present, and future.

 Pastor, Author, Speaker